To a happy now

-Throughout my pregnancy I had this beautiful vision of what my life as a Mom would be like.
-I just couldn’t wait for ‘the hard part to be over’ so we could begin our journey as a little family of 3.
+I had this beautiful vision of what my life as a new mama would be like.
+I couldn’t wait for “the hard part” to be over so we could begin our journey as a little family of 3.
 I thought motherhood would come easily… I was wrong.

-I’d be a stylish work-at-home mom with my totally blissed out little bundle of joy sleeping peacefully right beside me.
-I’d kiss those chubby cheeks all day long and meet up with friends for a quick coffee while he slept peacefully next to us in his pram.
-Dreamy sigh while I scrolled through my Pinterest feed of my soon to be life…
+I thought I’d be a stylish work-at-home mom with my totally chilled out, hypnobirthed and exclusively breastfed baby sleeping peacefully by my side.
+I’d kiss those chubby little cheeks all day long and meet up with friends for a quick coffee while he slept peacefully next to us in his pram.
+Dreamy sigh while I scrolled through someone else’s instagram feed of my soon to be life…

 My goal was to create an easy to use, breathable and comfortable carrier that could be used from the newborn days onwards.
-The one thing I really liked about my stretchy wrap, was how the shoulder straps criss-crossed at the back and distributed the weight nice and evenly around my shoulders, it was definitely the most comfortable for both of us, but I didn’t enjoy that I had to have 4 metres of fabric wrapped around us to achieve this.
+The one thing I really liked about my stretchy, was how the shoulder straps criss-crossed at the back and distributed the weight nice and evenly around my shoulders, it was definitely the most comfortable for both of us.
 After many different prototypes and assuring my design team time and time again that; “okay, I swear this is the one!” – I finally managed to design my dream baby carrier.

-Becoming a Mom is the start of a beautiful yet challenging journey and we’d love to be there with you to help you find your balance and step out into the world again.
+Becoming a Mom is the start of a beautiful yet challenging journey.
+Ubuntu Baba would love to be there with you to help you find your balance and step out into the world again.